 Anna’s skillet is another favorite.
 It starts with red-skinned potatoes and cubes of ham.
 They mix in onions, green peppers, tomatoes, and mushrooms.
 Gooey melted cheddar cheese holds it all together.
 Then it is topped with green onion.
 It comes with two cage-free organic eggs cooked any way you like them.
 Locally made toast completes the meal.

-Whatever you choose, you’re sure to have the best breakfast in Holland, Michigan at Anna’s House – Holland.
+Whatever you choose, you’re sure to have your taste buds satisfied with the best breakfast in Holland, Michigan at Anna’s House – Holland.

 - They don’t take reservations on the weekend.
 They close by 3:00 p.m.